 Heart failure is another possible effect of HBP.
 How?
 When the heart becomes so damaged or weak that it finally gives up on pumping blood throughout your body the result is heart failure.

-When HBP causes a bulge to form in the damaged artery the condition is referred to as aneurysm.
+When HBP causes a bulge to form in the damaged artery the condition is referred to as an aneurysm.
 This bulge can get bigger and bigger and is largely undetectable until it causes pain on another area or it ultimately bursts.
 A rupture of this bulge can be fatal depending on which of your major arteries is involved.

 Reduced supply of blood to the brain causes dementia or thinking and memory problems.
 Besides, when the blockage of the arteries occurs in the brain it’s called a stroke.
 Here, the affected brain cells begin to die.
 A stroke is a medical emergency that requires immediate medical attention.

 As earlier mentioned, damaged and blocked arteries can be in any part of your body.
 If it happens in your lungs it’s called pulmonary embolism.
 On the same note, when blood pressure affects the arteries in your lungs and heart it called pulmonary hypertension.
 This is a serious condition and merits immediate medical attention.
-On the same note, aneurysm, mentioned earlier, can also occur in your lungs with equally devastating outcomes.
+On the same note, an aneurysm, mentioned earlier, can also occur in your lungs with equally devastating outcomes.

 When hypertension causes blockages to the arteries leading to the reproductive organs, sexual dysfunction can occur.
 This applies to both men and women.